Colorado & Regional Art

 Artist Groups in Boulder and Denver—20th Century

 The Art Association of Boulder was founded in 1923 by Mrs. Jean Sherwood, who relocated from Chicago to teach art at the Boulder Chautauqua and helped convince Dean Fred B.R.
 Hellems at the University of Colorado (CU) to set up the first art gallery on the campus in the 1920s.
 The Association, lasting until 1939 and reconstituted in 1958, was open to individuals interested in promoting the arts through lecture programs, art classes and exhibits.
 In 1926 the Art Association, together with University of Colorado Art Department and local artists, organized the Boulder Artists’ Guild.
 Limited to active artists, it included most of the city’s professional artists for more than half a century but is no longer active.
-In 1931 Muriel Sibell Wolle, Frances Hoar (Trucksess), Clement Trucksess, Gwendolyn Meux and Virginia True—all members of the CU Fine Arts faculty—organized The Prospectors, a Regionalist art collaborative, in connection with a traveling exhibition of their work assembled for display at the University of Oklahoma at Norman, University of Kansas and the John Herron Institute (now the Indianapolis Museum of Art).
+In 1931 Muriel Sibell Wolle, Frances Hoar (Trucksess), Clement Trucksess, Gwendolyn Meux (Waldrop) and Virginia True—all members of the CU Fine Arts faculty—organized The Prospectors, a Regionalist art collaborative, in connection with a traveling exhibition of their work assembled for display at the University of Oklahoma at Norman, University of Kansas and the John Herron Institute (now the Indianapolis Museum of Art).
 This group lasted until 1942.

 In 1928, 52 of Denver’s professional artists joined to establish the Denver Artists Guild.
 Noted founding members included Donald Bear, Clarence Durham, Laura Gilpin, Robert Graham, Elsie Haddon Haynes, Vance Kirkland, Albert Olson, Anne Van Briggle Ritter, Arnold and Louise Rönnebeck, Francis Drexel Smith, Elisabeth Spalding, David Spivak, Margaret Tee, John Thompson, Allen Tupper True and Frank Vavra.
 The Denver Artists Guild continues to operate today under the name Colorado Artists Guild, reflecting its widespread membership.
 The organization’s 52 charter members are documented in The Denver Artists Guild: Its Founding Members; An Illustrated History by Stan Cuba with a Foreword by Hugh Grant.